parodos-dev/serverless-workflows-config/kustomize/move2kube/README.md

 ## Prerequisites
 * The manifests are generated without the `namespace` configuration
 * Manifest names reflect the `resources` section of [kustomization.yaml](./base/kustomization.yaml)
+* Apply the required configuration described in the Configuration section of [INSTALL.md](../../charts/workflows/charts/move2kube/INSTALL.md#configuration)

 A brief explanation of the system architecture is provided in the related [document](./move2kube.md).

 ## Kustomization options